ulsa/javawordgraph/README.md

 // @BEGIN_VERSION PARALLEL_TRANSFORM
 Step: Parallel Transform
 ------------------------
-OK, in this step the test has been modified to use a parallel version of transform.
+In this step, the test has been modified to use a parallel version of transform.
 You have to implement it.
-Thats your Future<T>.
 // @END_VERSION PARALLEL_TRANSFORM

 // @BEGIN_VERSION REDUCE